Discovery World (museum)

 Discovery World is a science and technology museum in Milwaukee, Wisconsin.
 Discovery World is a 501(c)(3) non-profit organization that does not receive any public funding.

 History

 Founded by Robert Powrie Harland, Sr., Discovery World was initially known as the Science, Economics and Technology Center.
 Plans for it appeared in the Milwaukee Journal in 1981.
 The museum's early location was the Milwaukee Public Library, inside the Wisconsin Ave. entrance of the library.
 The museum featured hands-on exhibits, computerized simulations, and science shows.

 In 1995, they moved again and shared a building with the Milwaukee Public Museum.
-Under the guidance of local philanthropist and tinkerer Michael Cudahy, in 2006 he and others built their current home on Lake Michigan’s shoreline.
+Under the guidance of local philanthropist and tinkerer Michael Cudahy, in 2006 he and others built the museum's current home on Lake Michigan’s shoreline.

-Today’s Discovery World exists to inspire generations to discover the wonders of science through interactive exhibits, educational programs, an aquarium, STEM focused events, and Milwaukee's top science summer camps.
+Discovery World was the former owner and caretaker of the replica 19th century Great Lakes schooner Denis Sullivan, the flagship of the state of Wisconsin.
+After financial and maintenance concerns following the COVID-19 pandemic, Discovery World controversially sold the ship to World Ocean School in Boston, Massachusetts in 2022, a sale that received much criticism from the original builders and organizers of the ship as well as the wider Milwaukee community.